The Ohio gambling industry continues to grow and expand. In 2012, there were no casinos at all in the Buckeye State.

-Key points of the substitute bill include:
+Key points of the substitute bill included:

 As we mentioned, Kentucky is the only Ohio neighbor without a sports betting industry.
 Here’s a look at how the surrounding markets are faring so far and what Ohio will be competing with should it legalize and launch sports betting.

 In less than a year of operation, Indiana sportsbooks have already brought in over $1 billion in wagers in the Hoosier State.
 The industry is the oldest in the Midwest, with retail sportsbooks taking the first bets in September 2019.
 Thanks to a gaming commission willing to experiment with betting options, Indiana betting apps offer odds on non-sporting events like the Academy Awards, professional sports drafts, and even the Nathan’s Hot Dog Eating Contest.

 Retail sportsbooks: 11

 Launch date: September 2019

 Michigan sports betting is still in its infancy.
 The Detroit commercial casinos just started taking retail wagers in March 2020, but COVID-19 quickly shut the industry down.
 Now that things are reopening, the Detroit books are back in action, as are a handful of tribal casino sportsbooks.
 The next step is the launch of online betting apps, which should happen in early 2021.

 Tax rate: 8.4% plus 1.5% additional for Detroit casinos